 Join the Movement Now!

 There are many opportunities to get involved at CELDF, from hosting a Democracy School, to volunteering in a community, to helping organize a campaign.
-Check out the opportunities below.
+Check out the options and join the movement below!

 What is a People’s Movement?